Staking smart contract

 }

-Every smart contract needs to have a function annotated with #[init]
+Every smart contract must include a function annotated with #[init]

-.
-This function is called on deploy and upgrade.
-For now, we need no logic inside it, but we still need to have this function.
+is triggered during an upgrade.
+For now, we need no logic inside it, but we still need to have those functions.

 mkdir -p ~/MyTestWallets